mthiel117/webinar_feb9/README.md

 ## Getting Started Roadmap

 Building your own automation workflow with open source tools doesn't have to be overly complicated.
-Start with these foundational elements:
+Start by familiarizing yourself with these foundational elements:

 - Linux
 - Python